samus-io/input-validation-in-nodejs/README.md

 ## Will you be financially compensated for this contribution?

 * Sorry, this contribution will only be used to evaluate your skills, since it will be also implemented by a few other selected candidates.
-* However, if we like your work, we will use this contribution to negotiate with you the financial reward from now on for future contributions.
-We promise a generous reward if the content is brilliant.
+* However, if we like your work, we will use this contribution to negotiate with you the financial reward from now on for future contributions (from $40 to $70).
 * Please note that in future contributions all code, as the simple Express web application in this case, will have to be implemented by yourself.

 ## Important considerations